Achievable logoAchievable logo

 Medication and dispensing errors and error prevention strategies

-Medication errors: Medication errors are defined as any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is controlled by the health care professional, patient, or consumer.
+Medication errors: Medication errors are any preventable events that may cause or lead to inappropriate medication use or patient harm while the medication is controlled by a healthcare professional, patient, or consumer.
 Medication errors can occur at any stage, including ordering, prescribing, transcribing, dispensing, administering, or monitoring a drug.

-Dispensing errors: Dispensing errors refer to medication errors linked to the pharmacy or to whatever health care professional dispenses the medication.
-Dispensing errors result in deviation from the prescription and can be classified as follows -
+Dispensing errors: Dispensing errors are medication errors linked to the pharmacy (or to the healthcare professional who dispenses the medication).
+A dispensing error causes a deviation from the prescription and can be classified as follows -

 • Dose/item error - when the wrong drug or strength is selected